jiricekcz/test-train-split-cli/README.md

 #### DistanceMatrix
 Used to store the distance data in matrix form.
 Does not need to be filled sequentially.
   - *class NumpyDistanceMatrix* - Matrix that saves distances as 16 bit integers using *class numpy.ndarray*
-  - *class NumpyDistanceMatrixDiskBackup* - a variation of the *class NumpyDistanceMatrix*, that saves and loads the matrix in given intervals to the disk.
+  - *class NumpyDistanceMatrixDiskBackup* - a variation of *class NumpyDistanceMatrix*, that saves and loads the matrix in given intervals to the disk.
  #### Splitter
  Used to generate options for splits with different balances between matching the expected group size ratios and minimizing data leakage.
   - *class AglomerativeClusteringSplitter* - Splits the set into a tree using single linkage aglomerative clustring.
 Then generates splits with gradually increasing number of divisions of the tree.
 A headstart factor paramater can determine how many splits will happen at a time (can be used to speed up spliting and generate less useless splits).